adeira/universe/src/packages/js/README.md

 This package contains some useful utilities to help you write JavaScript better.
-This package is a great place where to add these small helpers to share them everywhere.
+It is a great place where to add these small helpers (_without 3rd party dependencies_) to share them everywhere.

 ```text
 yarn add @kiwicom/js